exwm/yt_clipper/readme.md

 ### Video Playback and Preview Shortcuts

-**Shift+mouse-wheel:** Scroll the mouse wheel up/down over the video to skip forward/backward one frame per tick.
+**Shift+Mouse-Wheel:** Scroll the mouse wheel up/down over the video to skip forward/backward one frame per tick.

 **C:** Toggle auto video playback speed adjustment based on markers.
 When outside of a marker pair the playback speed is set back to 1 (and cannot be changed without toggling off auto speed adjustment).